• Skip to primary navigation

 Instructions

-1. Place the fresh or frozen raspberries in a medium saucepan and cook over medium heat for about 10 minutes, stirring occasionally, until you get a thick raspberry compote.
+1. Cook the raspberries in a medium saucepan over medium heat for about 10 minutes, stirring occasionally, until thick and reduced.

-2. Reserve about 80 g (⅓ cup) of the compote for filling the layer cake.
+2. Reserve about 80 g (⅓ cup) of the compote for filling the cake layers.

-3. Blend the remaining compote with an immersion blender or a regular blender, then strain it through a fine sieve to get a smooth, seedless purée.
-Let it cool completely.
+3. Blend the remaining compote, then strain it through a fine sieve to remove the seeds and get a smooth raspberry purée.

 Raspberry Cake Layers

-1. Preheat your oven to 165°C (325°F).
-Grease a heart cake pan with butter and line the bottom with parchment paper.
+1. Preheat the oven to 165°C (325°F), grease a heart-shaped cake pan, and line the bottom with parchment paper.

-2. In a large mixing bowl or the bowl of a stand mixer fitted with the whisk attachment, beat the softened butter and sugar for 3 minutes until creamy and smooth.
+2. Beat the butter and sugar for 3 minutes until creamy and smooth.

-3. Add the egg whites and vanilla extract, and beat for at least 5 minutes until the mixture is fluffy and volumized.
+3. Add the egg whites and vanilla and whip for 5 minutes until the mixture is light and fluffy.

-4. Incorporate the cooled raspberry purée and mix until the batter is uniform.
+4. Mix in the cooled raspberry purée until evenly combined.

 Raspberry Buttercream